One step closer to hearing the words ‘mum’ and ‘dad’

 Monika

-from Warsaw
+Warsaw

 Mężczyzna dzielący swoją opinię o Banku Płodności INVICTA przy brzegu morza